freeman42x/coc-enhancer/README.md

 Bugs:

+* less than 100% score should never receive more points than minimum points received by someone doing 100% score for that language
 * hook into AngularJS lifecycle to do proper updates which are currently bugged and not always happening.
 Use angularjs after reloadWithDebugInfo, see: https://github.com/Azkellas/cgenhancer/issues/2#issuecomment-763527122